kristian1108/notation/docs/intro.md

 parent_page = "Your Notation Parent" # <----- this name
 ```

-### How do I get an API key from Notion?
-You need to create an integration in Notion.
+Now you need to create an integration in Notion.

 Go to `Settings & members` in the top right of your Notion home.